How to Number CBU Cluster Mailboxes

 If you choose custom engraving, be sure to choose contrasting colors to your CBU cluster mailbox.
 Black units should specify the white filled engravings for optimum visibility.
 Conversely, the sandstone and postal grey cluster mailbox units should specify the black filled engravings for best visibility.

-Learn more about How to Customize Your Cluster Box Unit and your Cluster Box Mailboxes Configuration Options.
+Learn more about How to Customize Your Cluster Box Unit and your Cluster Box Mailboxes Configuration Options

 Tags:

-Categorised in:
+Categorized in: